UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-we see that `cats$weight` is a vector, too - *the columns of data we load into R
+we see that `cats$weight` is a vector, too - *the columns of data we load into a tibble or a
-data.frames are all vectors*, and that's the root of why R forces everything in
+data.frame are all vectors*, and that's the root of why R forces everything in
 a column to be the same basic data type.

 > ## Discussion 1